POTS and Heat: How Hot Weather Affects Symptoms + Relief Tips

 Pace your activities

 Try to schedule demanding tasks for cooler parts of the day.
-Taking breaks, sitting when needed, and moving slowly can prevent symptom flare-ups.
+Taking breaks, sitting when needed, and moving slowly can prevent POTS flare-ups.

 Small adjustments like staying hydrated, cooling down, and pacing activities can make a big difference in how your body handles the heat.